Panama’s cashews are dying, and it’s a matter of national security

 Two or three years ago, a lot of Panamanians noticed that their cashew trees were getting sickly.

 The people with cashew trees?
 All sorts, really, but those whose livings depend on them are few and mostly marginalized.
 These trees grow well in relatively poor soil.
-Roasting the nuts to neutralize the toxic oil is dirty and dangerous, as is eating cashew nuts not thoroughly cooked.
+Roasting the nuts to neutralize the toxic oil is dirty and dangerous.
+You will get painfully sick if you eat cashew nuts that are not thoroughly cooked.
 The fruit don’t have much of a shelf life, unless you dry them or make jam with them.
 The juice has this odd, astringent taste and texture, and will stain your clothes if you get it on you.
-(Balancing that latter risk, jugo de marañón is an effective folk palliative for many kidney complaints and it said to improve mental function in aging heads.
-It’s usually mixed with other juices, often mango nectar.)
+Balancing that latter risk, jugo de marañón is an effective folk palliative for many kidney complaints and it said to improve mental function in aging heads.
+It’s usually mixed with other juices, often mango nectar.

 Anyway, there isn’t much in the way of industrial production here.
 To the bankers and tax collectors’ bottom lines cashews are a negligible commodity whose commercialization happens small-scale on the informal market.
 But if all or part of your living comes from your land….